greenplum-db/gpdb/gpdb-doc/markdown/install_guide/migrate-oss-to-vmware.html.md

 $ source ~/.bashrc
 ```

-9. Once all segment hosts have been updated, log into the Greenplum databse coordinator as the `gpadmin` user and restart your Greenplum Database system:
+9. Once all segment hosts have been updated, log into the Greenplum Database coordinator as the `gpadmin` user and restart your Greenplum Database system:

 ```
 $ su - gpadmin